iltommi/qdb-documentation/source/administration/upgrade.rst

 Online Upgrade
 --------------

 An online upgrade allows you to upgrade each node individually, without downtime for the cluster.
 During the online upgrade period, client requests may receive “error try again” or “connection refused” errors.
-The :doc:`../reference/qdb_shell` may show incorrect information until the cluster is fully upgraded.
+The administration console may show incorrect information until the cluster is fully upgraded.
 No data will be lost in the upgrade.

 .. note::
     Upgrades to major versions, such as 1.1.0 to 1.2.0, cannot be performed using an online upgrade.